nhoening/StoSim/doc/tut/basic.rst

 .. literalinclude:: ../../examples/basic/experiment.conf
     :lines: 21-25

 .. _plot_settings:

 [plot-settings] and [figure<i>]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The rest of the configuration is spent with setting up a plot.
 You can specify several figures with each one or more plots (look out for the numbering).

-We return to this below in :ref:`using_plotting` and show the relevant bits there.
+We return to this below in :ref:`using_plotting` and show the configuration relevant to our example there.

-.. warning:: TODO: link to complete reference on plotting.
+There is also a complete reference on settings for :ref:`plot_reference`.

 The Executable